manthanank/cheatsheets/content/blog/javascript/index.md

 console.log(string3); // Output: "abcd"
 ```

-**lastIndexOf** - is used to find the index of the last occurrence of an element in an array.
+**lastIndexOf** - It is used to find the index of the last occurrence of an element in an array.
 If the element is not found, the method returns -1.

 ```javascript
 let array = ['a', 'b', 'c', 'd', 'a', 'b'];